talhof8/talhoffman/_posts/2021-07-18-firecracker-internals.md

 ---
-title: "FireCracker internals: a deep dive inside the technology powering AWS Lambda"
+title: "Firecracker internals: a deep dive inside the technology powering AWS Lambda"
 layout: post
 ---

 You are most likely familiar with AWS Lambda and Fargate — Amazon’s serverless computing engines.
 At its nature, serverless computing introduces quite a challenging task requiring both tight security and great performance.
-For exactly that matter Amazon came up with its microVM solution called **FireCracker**.
+For exactly that matter Amazon came up with its microVM solution called **Firecracker**.

 ## Micro what?